 Have you joined the The Frugal Navy Wife on Facebook?
-Join over 46,000 others, make friends and share deals you find!
+Join over 47,000 others, make friends and share deals you find!
+Also Join our Facebook Group for exclusive time senstive deals!
+Don't forget to sign up for our Daily Emails so you dont miss a deal!

 Herbs are very popular to grow at home as they can be sowed in a backyard garden or in a small windowsill container garden.
 Having fresh herbs to use in your cooking is essential whether you are a newbie cook, the talk of the town gourmet chef or somewhere in between.
 Here are the 10 most popular herbs to grow right now.